Specialist Day School for children with communication challenges and associated difficulties.

 Students are likely to experience challenges with social communication and interaction with others and may have additional issues around their understanding of the social rules.
 These difficulties can impact on their emotional wellbeing, behaviour and ability to participate in education.

-Redehall School will provide an environment conducive to learning for this specific student profile, designed to help them re-engage with learning and enjoy school life.
+Redehall School provides an environment conducive to learning for this specific student profile, designed to help them re-engage with learning and enjoy school life.
 With the right support, most students will have the opportunity to achieve academic success and work towards GCSEs.

-Specialist teaching and therapy support, together with small classes and a nurturing approach will give them the opportunity to work at a pace that’s right for them.
-We’ll help build self-esteem and confidence, work on strategies to support students’ individual needs and enable them to focus on their education, alongside the development of their social skills.
+Specialist teaching and therapy support, together with small classes and a nurturing approach give them the opportunity to work at a pace that’s right for them.
+We help build self-esteem and confidence, work on strategies to support students’ individual needs and enable them to focus on their education, alongside the development of their social skills.